Skip to main content

 M10 REPLFOO

-To issue funds we need to create a transfer from root account to bank-one:
+To issue funds to Bank One from the central bank, we create a transfer from the root account to Bank One's account:

 • CLI